 2. Then the skin must be cooled down quickly.
 Bacteria will begin to break down the skin after slaughter which can cause the skin to become smelly and increase the possibility of the hair falling out.
 You can do this by hosing down both the flesh side and the hair side with cold water ensuring that you wash away any blood or dung that is on the skin.
 This ensures that bacterial action is minimised.

 4. Freezing.
 Once the skin is cold from washing roll it up and put it in a suitable bag and put it in your freezer.
-It does not matter how you fold it up.Once frozen it is able to be transported safely to me where I can thaw it out and start the tanning process.
-Take the skin out of your freezer, double bag it to ensure it won’t leak during transit.
-Put it in a box of some kind and pack it with newspaper to ensure it stays frozen for as long as possible.
+It does not matter how you fold it up.Once frozen it is able to be transported safely to us where we can thaw it out and start the tanning process.
+Take the skin out of your freezer, double bag it.
+Put it in a plastic box of some kind and pack it with newspaper to ensure it stays frozen for as long as possible.
+It is important that the package is sealed so it won’t leak during transit.

-If I receive a skin and upon starting to process it I find there are problems due to hair slip, knife cuts or human error which may affect the final result I will contact the customer to see if they wish to proceed.
+If we receive a skin and upon starting to process it find there are problems due to hair slip, knife cuts or human error which may affect the final result we will contact the customer to see if they wish to proceed.
 It must be noted however that most skins do have scratches and rub marks due to their natural environment and some may have skin issues such as dermatitis which can affect the final result.